mikecokina/puppet-warp/README.rst

 ==========

 The graph warp requires vertices and faces (triangulation), control points and new displacement of control points.
-Based on the given informations, graph transform compute new positions of supplied vertices.
+Based on the given information, graph transform compute new positions of supplied vertices.

 **Example:**